yeezick/yeezick/README.md

 ### Who Am I?
 I'm a student of General Assembly's Software Engineering program where I'm learning the MERN-stack, with a hint of Rails at the end.
 The proximity of cities with skylines like NYC & Miami has always kept my ambitions high.
 4 passionate years in restaurants have kept me busy.
 Together, they've provoked a natural curiosity for testing humanity's limits while providing for it.
 <br/>
-### Personal Brand
+### Personal Brand & Goals
 This led me to General Assembly!
 Where I'm currently learning MERN and only getting started on the fast track to sky-high goals at revolutionary companies like Tesla, NASA, Apple, etc.  Now I live on my laptop while I daydream about safari's and going to the moon.
   <br/>

   ### Tl;dr